mixelpixel/Learn-C-The-Hard-Way/README.md

 # Exercise 1: Dust Off That Compiler

 <details><summary> Notes to myself:</summary>Difference between `puts` and `printf`: [puts prints appends newline, printf allows http://stackoverflow.com/a/2454491/5225057)
 Odd, in the command line I can use `$ printf $ "ab\bcd"` to displat "acd" but `puts` returns "command not found."
 Not sure why since `man puts` displays the manual.
 There's also fputs. ...why the 3 in `man 3 puts`?
+Answer: https://en.wikipedia.org/wiki/Man_page#Manual_sections
 </details><br>

 Some things have changed since this was written, e.g. `make` reports the same warning without CFLAGS declaration: